 6. Safety

 As a solo female traveler, I felt completely safe traveling in Canada.
 Whether it was up in the mountains or down at the valley or across the forest hiking alone.
-I actually felt the power in solitude, having the chance to experience all of these beautiful places, reflect on my life and adventures around the world.
+I actually felt the power of solitude, having the chance to experience all of these beautiful places, and reflect on my life and adventures around the world.
 Banff was a safe zone for me with the lowest crime rate also.

 Cons of working holiday in Banff